 We will proclaim that temporal motion inflates space; the inflation is its equivalent of what a trajectory is for spatial motion.
-Temporal motion has a velocity (-c) which is impossible for spatial motion but necessary for temporal motion.
-Although it is difficult to form equations for a motion with negative velocity, it is possible.
+Temporal motion has a velocity (c) which is the speed of light and can be thought of as a speed limit of the Universe.
+This limit exists due to temporal motion since nothing can move in space faster than time due to the entanglement of space and time known as the spacetime continuum.